marl/pysox/docs/example.rst

-The following functions behave differently than the rest in `Transformer`. the `build` function is not need to be call after them, instead the result will be output as soon as they are called.
+The following functions behave differently than the rest in `Transformer`. the `build` function is not need to be call after them, instead the result will be output or returned as soon as they are called.

 noiseprof / noisered
 --------------------